 Indigenous Engagement and Participation Strategy (IEPS)

 The CAUL Hub’s approach to communication and knowledge translation is incorporated in its Indigenous Engagement and Participation Strategy (IEPS) and included three phases: awareness, engagement and transformation.
 An evolving strategy since 2015, work has been undertaken to increase awareness with the CAUL Hub’s researchers and stakeholders towards collaboration and co-design of urban research projects with Indigenous Australians.
 From mid 2016, the engagement phase determined that all of the CAUL Hub’s research projects must consider the level of Indigenous engagement and participation in all activities undertaken.
 In the transformation phase, CAUL Hub’s IEPS aimed for greater impact in our cities as project teams learnt more about Indigenous ways of understanding urban environments, and focused on Indigenous led or co-designed research.

-CAUL Hub’s Indigenous Engagement and Participation Strategy can be downloaded here.
-A summary of our strategy and 3 category approach to our research activities can be downloaded here and our Indigenous Research Guidelines Workshop report can he downloaded here.
+The CAUL Hub’s Indigenous Engagement and Participation Strategy can be downloaded here.
+A summary of our strategy and Three-Category Approach to our research activities can be downloaded here and our Indigenous Research Guidelines Workshop report can he downloaded here.

 The CAUL Hub was advised by a group of Indigenous Australian leaders from around Australia.
 These include members of the CAUL Hub’s Indigenous Advisory Group.
 We also worked with Traditional Custodians on lands that our research took place on and Indigenous consultants, facilitators, graphic designers, film makers, caterers, ecologists, venues, writers, educators, cultural competency experts, designers, communications experts and others to deliver or develop our initiatives under the IEPS.